 Dissertation and Final Examination

 Dissertation — A student is required to demonstrate ability to perform original research in political science by writing a dissertation that makes a significant contribution to knowledge in the field.
 The requirement may also be fulfilled, with approval of the dissertation committee, by a dissertation in the form of three publishable papers by approval of the dissertation committee.
 Dissertations must be approved by three committee members, two of whom must be members of the Harvard University Faculty of Arts and Sciences.
 The chair must be a member of the government department.
 Any member of the committee who is not a member of the department must be approved by the DGS.
 Before a student can defend, the dissertation committee must have received a copy of the dissertation and agree that it is ready to be defended.
-The final copies of the dissertation must conform to the requirements described in the booklet The Form of the PhD Dissertation.
-Any student who wishes to be considered for one or more of the available prizes should submit an extra copy of the completed dissertation to the department graduate office.
+The final copies of the dissertation must conform to the requirements described in The Form of the PhD Dissertation.

 Depositing Dissertation Data — Students are required to make available to the Harvard-MIT Data Center all of the quantitative data that they have compiled in machine-readable form (together with accompanying explanatory materials) upon which the findings in their dissertations depend.
 These data will be made available to other users five years after receipt of PhD or sooner, if the PhD recipient permits.